 Romances of Chivalry.
-An Historical Overview.
+Definition and Characteristics.

 Perhaps the most famous reader of romances of chivalry was Don Quixote.
 He was so addicted to the accomplishments of knights-errant that he sold off some of his land in order to buy books of chivalry.
 Eventually he decided to arm himself as knight-errant and go out into the world following the footsteps of his heroes.
 So began the adventures of the most famous knight-errant of them all.